ServiteChurch/ServiteChurch.github.io/content/banner.md

 [A message from Fr Chris](../documents/frchris/Annce%2010%20July%202020.pdf)
 <span style="font-size:smaller">click [here](../pages/newsletters.htm) to view previous messages</span>

+On Saturday, 10th October 2020, Carlo Acutis was beatified by Pope Francis.
+[Read more](../pages/news.htm)

 [A Letter from His Holiness Pope Francis](../documents/letter%20from%20pope%20francis%20may%2020.pdf)

 [A Letter from Cardinal Vincent Nichols regarding the easing of lockdown restrictions](../documents/CardinalVNicholsLetter25Jun2020.pdf)